Nagraj1111/Readme.md-Nagraj1111-short-intro/README.md

 I ❤️ to work with Cloud-Native technologies and Python I build robust, secure, and scalable infrastructures using Cloud-native technologies such as Kubernetes, Docker, Helm, Terraform, AWS,CI/CD, etc. and proficient with metric collection & monitoring tools such as Grafana,Kibana and Logstash.

-I am currently working as a Email B2B lead Generation Specialist Ex Drvops Engineer at Texiio global Pvt.ltd with 1+ years of work experience in Devops
+I am currently working as a Email B2B lead Generation Specialist Ex Devops Engineer at Texiio global Pvt.ltd with 1+ years of work experience in Devops

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=DARK-art108&label=Profile%20views&color=0e75b6&style=plastic" alt="DARK-art108" /> </p>